For urgent consular assistance call

 There's a threat of kidnapping in Mozambique.
 Groups with links to Islamic extremism are present, particularly in Cabo Delgado province.

 Kidnappings have occurred in Maputo and Beira.
-Most victims are locals but foreigners, including Australians, are targets.
+Most victims are locals but foreigners, including Australians, may be targeted.

 More information: